-About Video Game Development
+About Video Game Development, Esports & Streaming

 It's not just explosive action that's making an impact anymore either - the content and development of games is evolving to be much more inclusive from a consumer and career perspective.
 Where once we had only space invaders, games now come in all varieties from mesmerising puzzles to moving, emotional narratives and experimental abstract experiences.
 Whether you're into action, character development, simple relaxation, role playing or grand strategy - the industry has something to offer everyone considering a creative career.
-What themes and worlds would you like to explore, what stories would you like to tell?

 Is it for me?

+The sector currently employs around 22,000 people in the UK.
+Would you like to help create exciting entertainment experiences or emotional digital stories?
 You must really have a desire to know about how games come together: liking to play -while also pretty essential- is not enough.
 You will benefit greatly from a wider interest in the industry rather than being just a consumer of games, whilst a basic understanding of game concepts, terminology, genres and history will give you a good starting point.

 Working in games is very often about being part of a larger studio, so being able to work in teams is important.
 Freelance and remote roles are available but you will still need to be able to contribute to a larger project.
 You should also be aware that the industry has historically been known for long working hours during 'Crunch Time' - when games are approaching completion.